ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7061118/ProjectPlanner.md

 ## Goals

-The project will be divided into two parts: the functions with tests and the application.
+The goal of this project is to establish a package that solves 1D PDEs using the pseudo-spectral method, specifically the Advection-Diffusion Equation.
+The pseudo-spectral method has high accuracy than the finite differences method (used by `py-pde`).
+The project will be divided into two parts, which the first part is to build the functions for solving PDEs with tests and the second part is to apply the functions to solve the PDEs.

 **First part**: Build a set of mathematical functions for solving several essential components in a PDE.
--	Create the domain in both the physical space and the wavenumber space, including boundary conditions (BCs)
+-	Create the domain in both the physical space and the wavenumber space using a periodic Boundary Condition (BC)
 -	Write the functions for computing derivatives using the pseudo-spectral method
 -	Write the functions for time-stepping (time-integral) using the Gaussian Quadrature method, or possibly another better quadrature method

-**Second part**: Use these functions to solve PDE(s) as a user
+**Second part**: Use these functions to solve PDE(s) as a user, possibly anyone who wants to solve 1D PDEs more efficiently
 -	Use the built functions to find the solutions of PDE(s), for instance, the advection-diffusion equation
 -	Plot to visualise the PDE solutions using the `matplotlib` package